Skip to main content

 git commit -m "Fix login, update styles, add tests, refactor utils"

-git commit -m "fix(auth): resolve token expiration issue"
+git commit -m "fix(auth): resolve expired token causing 401 on refresh"

-git commit -m "style(login): update button colors to match design"
+git commit -m "style(login): match button colors to updated brand guide"

-git commit -m "test(auth): add unit tests for login flow"
+git commit -m "test(auth): add unit tests for token refresh flow"

-git commit -m "refactor(utils): extract date formatting to helper"
+git commit -m "refactor(utils): extract date formatting into helper module"

 git pull --rebase origin main